DragonBlazer76/techchallenge/readme.md

 ## Steps
 1. Clone this repo down to your local.
+2. Login to your own AWS account using the AWS cli
 2. Run `terraform init`
 3. Run `terraform plan` to check if there is any problem
 4. Run `terraform apply`.
 Terraform will create of the rest of infrastructure.
 This includes: